ganeshsjsu/aurora-softcpu/docs/emulator.md

 # Emulator and Tooling

-The `softcpu` binary links together the Aurora core (memory, bus, devices, CPU) and exposes helper commands.
+The `softcpu` binary links together the SoftCPU core (memory, bus, devices, CPU) and exposes helper commands.

 ## Components